tjbz101/tjbz101.github.io/README.md

       if (reviewDiv.style.display === 'none') {
         let reviewText = '';
         switch (stringName) {
-          case 'Asics Resolution 16': reviewText = 'Asics Resolution 16, a synthetic gut string from Asics, provides a balanced feel with good comfort and power.
+          case 'Asics Resolution 16 (44'length)': reviewText = 'Asics Resolution 16, a synthetic gut string from Asics, provides a balanced feel with good comfort and power.
 Limited feedback suggests it’s a solid all-around option.'; break;
           case 'Babolat Conquest': reviewText = 'Babolat Conquest, a synthetic gut from Babolat, offers strong comfort and durability.
 Users enjoy its playability, though it’s less spin-focused than polys.'; break;
-          case 'Babolat Envi Y': reviewText = 'Babolat Envi Y, a synthetic gut from Babolat, offers a soft, arm-friendly feel with decent power.
+          case 'Babolat N.Vy': reviewText = 'Babolat N.Vy, a synthetic gut from Babolat, offers a soft, arm-friendly feel with decent power.
 Limited availability makes it a niche choice, with users noting good value.'; break;
           case 'Babolat Excel': reviewText = 'Babolat Excel, a multifilament from Babolat, shines with comfort and power, mimicking natural gut.
 Reviews praise its plush feel, though durability is moderate for frequent play.'; break;
           case 'Bluestar Multi Filament': reviewText = 'Bluestar Multi Filament, a multifilament, offers a soft, gut-like feel with excellent power.
 Users praise its comfort, though durability is average.'; break;
           case 'Gamma Octo TNT': reviewText = 'Gamma Octo TNT, a synthetic gut from Gamma, is lauded for its all-around performance and durability.
 Reviews highlight a firm feel, great for aggressive players.'; break;